Good Dog Research

-These results bear out scientifically the health benefits we have seen for more than 17 years at Good Dog, help advance the medical community’s understanding of the value of animal-assisted therapy in cancer treatment, and point to the ways the oncology and therapy animal communities can work together in supporting cancer patients to achieve the best possible treatment outcomes.
+These results bear out scientifically the health benefits we have seen for more than 17 years at Good Dog, help advance the medical community’s understanding of the value of animal-assisted therapy in cancer treatment, and point to ways the oncology and therapy animal communities can work together in supporting cancer patients to achieve the best possible treatment outcomes.

 This groundbreaking study was made possible due to the generous support from the Pfizer Foundation, Zoetis, our volunteers, and donors.
 Thank you for helping us advance the field of animal-assisted therapy to help more people in need.

-Check out the study here.
+You can read the study here.